Super China in New Port Richey

 - What did the most recent inspection of Super China in New Port Richey find?

-- Super China in New Port Richey was most recently inspected on January 15, 2026 with 3 violation(s).
-Disposition: Call Back - Complied.
+- Super China in New Port Richey was most recently inspected on May 28, 2026 with 6 violation(s), including 1 high-priority violation(s).
+Disposition: Inspection Completed - No Further Action.

 - Has Super China in New Port Richey ever been shut down?